eagletrt/micro-utils/docs/error-handler-generator/generated/operations.md

 the update timer callback is called if there is at least one error still running, otherwise the stop timer callback is called.

+### Expire immediate

+The **expire immediate** operation requires the group and instance of the error that have to be expired.

+The given error is then expired immediately even if it is not running but if the error has already expired no operation is executed.

 ### Routine

 The error routine is one of the most important function of all, its purpose is to